Ever wondered what a coder’s tool kit looked like?

 If you’re working on a website or web application, you might want to consider using Twitter Bootstrap.
 Bootstrap is a front-end framework that gets its name because it ‘bootstraps’ your website by giving it a ready-made design similar to Twitter’s.

 Using Stack Overflow is simple.
-Post any kind of question about your code, wait a while, and with any luck, an experienced programmer or two will soon jump onto your thread and help you out.
+Post any kind of question about your code, wait a while, and with any luck, an experienced coder or two will soon jump onto your thread and help you out.

 Again, Stack Overflow isn’t the only tool of its kind.
 However, it’s the best known and most highly-trafficked coding discussion forum, and therefore you’ll have the best chance of getting the help you need from this forum.

 Markdown is a text format that comes in handy from time to time.
-It has similar formatting techniques to HTML, but many programmers like to write in Markdown because it’s much easier to write and read.
+It has similar formatting techniques to HTML, but many coders like to write in Markdown because it’s much easier to write and read.

 Here are some examples.
 To indicate a heading, you prepend a hash symbol.